addriv/algorithms/hacker_rank/data_structures/hash_tables_ransom_note/problem.md

 ## Input Format

-The first line contains two space-separated integers describing the respective values of  (the number of words in the magazine) and  (the number of words in the ransom note).
+The first line contains two space-separated integers describing the respective values of  m(the number of words in the magazine) and  n(the number of words in the ransom note).
 The second line contains  space-separated strings denoting the words present in the magazine.
 The third line contains  space-separated strings denoting the words present in the ransom note.